Richard’s last day in the office. Lorraine and Tabby walk him there to make sure that he doesn’t change his mind!

 We have had an amazing life.
 Not without challenges mind you.
 But, when we look back, we have been two very blessed people.
 We have a great marriage and an awesome family.

 This thing called retirement started creeping up on us a bit faster than we expected.
 Sure, we had been doing all of those things that you are supposed to do: invest, buy the forever house, clear off the mortgage.
 What next though?
 That was the question we kept asking ourselves.
 What will we do once raising kids and career are done?

 The original retirement plan was to stay put.
 We lived in a beautiful home on seven acres.
 It really was a special place.
 Quiet, private.
 We loved it there especially during late spring, summer and early fall.

-As we get closer to this next stage of our lives, we hope to gain new experiences and adventures.
-We hope to continue exploring and growing as individuals and as a couple.
+As we got closer to this next stage of our lives, we wanted to gain new experiences and adventures.
+We wanted to continue exploring and growing as individuals and as a couple.
 The idea that we would be custodians spending the bulk of our time looking after a house and property was less and less appealing.
-We want to get out there and see as much of North America as we can.
+We wanted to get out there and see as much of North America while we still can.

 And so we started thinking about RV’ing.
 Part-time.
 Or maybe part-time most of the time.
 And then we started thinking about RV’ing full-time.

 For the next year or two, we will be full-time.
 We’ll keep a small footprint in Ontario but we expect to be in our coach for most of the time.
 We will travel south during the winters and spend our summers in Ontario.

 I handed in my retirement notice on July 2018 and freedom is now here.

 This website is where we will share our story.
 Of how we got ourselves started down this path and what we went through, and what we are going through, to realize our dream of becoming RV Castaways.